Binh Duong Province General Information

 Capital: Thu Dau Mot

 The area is considered to be good cropland, and agriculture is an important industry in the province.
-Binh Duong is also home to a significant manufacturing industry, and in the first half of 2004, the province had the second highest levels of foreign investment in Vietnam.
-Nike, Adidas, H&M and McDonald’s have set up factories to manufacture goods they sell locally and abroad in the province.
-The southern Di An and Thuan An wards are highly urbanised and are now encompassed within the Ho Chi Minh city metropolitan area.
+Binh Duong is also home to significant manufacturing industry, and in the first half of 2004, the province had the second-highest levels of foreign investment in Vietnam.
+Nike, Adidas, H&M, and McDonald’s have set up factories to manufacture goods they sell locally and abroad in the province.
+The southern Di An and Thuan An wards are highly urbanised and are now encompassed within the Ho Chi Minh City metropolitan area.

 For more details about other provinces and cities of Vietnam, please follow this link.